 AI Value AnalystHold

-Analysis based on real financial data.
-Data sources include company financial reports.
-The analysis uses financial reports for periods ending 2023-09-30 and 2022-12-31.
+Analysis based on financial reports for periods ending 2023-09-30 and 2022-12-31.
 A total of 2 financial reports were used.
-Stock price data is as of 2026-06-03.
+Data includes real-time and TTM (Trailing Twelve Months) metrics.
+Current price as of analysis date is $100.34.
+Data sources include company financial statements and market data.

 Overview